2gis/on-premise-helm-charts/charts/pro-api/README.md

 3. Check installation by executing request<br/>
 `https://2GIS_API_HOST/health/ready`
 4. Import data during first installation by executing commands<br/>
-`kubectl create job --from=cronjob/RELEASE_NAME-pro-asset-importer pro-asset-importer-manual`<br/>
+`kubectl create job --from=cronjob/RELEASE_NAME-asset-importer asset-importer-manual`<br/>
-`kubectl create job --from=cronjob/RELEASE_NAME-pro-user-asset-importer pro-asset-importer-manual`
+`kubectl create job --from=cronjob/RELEASE_NAME-user-asset-importer user-asset-importer-manual`
 5. Wait for the import process to finish.
 It can takes from several minutes to several hours depending on the amount of data.
 6. Check installation by executing request<br/>
 `https://2GIS_API_HOST/bounds?wkt=POLYGON((-170.507812 83.676943,-167.343750 -62.267922,213.398437 -63.391521,197.2265625 83.559716,-170.507812 83.676943))